JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 Before we get jamming, let's make sure you're all tuned up!
 To get the most out of this session, you'll need to have a few things working in your environment:

 1. The Flutter developer environment setup to your flavor of IDE (I love VSCode, myself): [Getting Started with Flutter](https://flutter.dev/docs/get-started/install)
-1. An Amazon AWS account that you have root-access to:
+2. An Amazon AWS account that you have root-access to: [Amazon AWS: Sign-up](https://portal.aws.amazon.com/billing/signup#/start)
+3. The AWS Amplify CLI tooling installed on your system:

 ## 1. Pre-Requisites: Setting The Stage
 1. Overview of Amplify-CLI Installation